IF YOU LIKE WHAT YOU SEE–SUBSCRIBE

 When you travel, you start gathering information before you go.
 I know that you can find guidebooks and talk to friends, but here at A Traveler’s Library, I point you to the travel literature that will stay on your shelf.

-I have been a freelance writer for more than 15 years, and a traveler since my parents took me on a road trip when I was one year old.
+I have been a freelance writer for nearly 20 years, and a traveler since my parents took me on a road trip when I was one year old.
 I’ve visited most of the states in the U.S. and more than 30 countries.
 When I want to know about a place and can’t get there for first hand knowledge, I read about it.

 Whether you travel on a plane, in a car, on a train, or from your armchair, A Traveler’s Library wants to help your journey.